 JS: To give the answer, let me go back a bit further.
 After studying maths in university, I was offered to dive even deeper into the sciences by doing my PhD in maths.
 I decided to do it because I was passionate about the topic.
 That passion is always driving me.
 In this case, it was analyzing the behavior of stochastic networks with unstable, meaning overloaded, and unreliable nodes.
 I was eager to bring this topic forward.

 JS: I was about to finalize my PhD thesis, and I was looking for something not too abstract, but still an attractive field with a lot of complexity behind the processes.
-At the very first glance, the maritime industry looks like it may be easy.
+At the very first glance, the maritime industry looked like it might be easy.
 On the surface, it is a process to transport a container from A to B, for example.
-But if you look deeper into the IT, the opportunities to optimise and to automate are immense.
+But if you look deeper into the IT, the opportunities to optimize and to automate are immense.
 There’s definitely more than meets the eye.

 MW: Definitely.
 You mentioned that you started eight years ago with HPC as a software developer.
 What were some of the biggest challenges you faced as a woman?